opensearch-project/documentation-website/_api-reference/profile.md

 `description` | String | Contains Lucene explanation of the query.
 Helps differentiate queries with the same type.
 `time_in_nanos` | String | The time the query took to execute, in nanoseconds.
 In a parent query, the time is inclusive of execution times of all the child queries.
 [`breakdown`](#the-breakdown-object) | Object | Contains timing statistics about low-level Lucene execution.
-`children` | Array of objects | Contains information about all subqueries for this query.
+`children` | Array of objects | If a query has subqueries (children), this field contains information about the subqueries.

 ### The `breakdown` object